yslin227/yslin227/README.md

 ## WNUT17 GPT-based NER Benchmark

-### Prompt-based Named Entity Recognition Benchmark on WNUT 2017 (LLM, NLP, Prompting, Evaluation, Error Analysis)
+### Prompt-based NER Benchmark on WNUT 2017 (LLM, NLP, Prompting, Evaluation)

-This project benchmarks GPT-style prompt-based Named Entity Recognition (NER) on the WNUT 2017 Emerging and Rare Entity dataset, focusing on how well large language models handle noisy, informal text and hard-to-detect entity types.
+Developed as a research-oriented benchmark, this project evaluates GPT-style prompt-based Named Entity Recognition (NER) on the WNUT 2017 Emerging and Rare Entity dataset, focusing on how well large language models handle noisy, informal text and hard-to-detect entity types.
 The repository provides a reproducible workflow for running zero-shot and few-shot experiments, standardizing model outputs, evaluating performance with precision, recall, and F1 metrics, and conducting error analysis on boundary mistakes, entity type confusion, and prompt-induced false positives.

 <table>
   <tr>